marcosrioj/cryptoforecasting/README.md

 python3 cryptoforecast.py --loop --every 60
 ```

-Other flags
  - `--category` : Bybit category (linear, inverse, spot)
  - `--compact`  : compact summary output
  - `--no-color` : disable ANSI colors
  - `--no-icons` : disable emojis/icons
- - `--strategy` : run a named strategy (see Strategies below)
- - `--strategy-category` : run all strategies in a category (Day Trading, Swing Trading, Long-Term)
+ - `--strategy` / `--strategy-category` : removed — the script runs all registered strategies by default

 Interactive configuration
 -------------------------
-When you run the script without any CLI arguments (and from a TTY), the script now opens an
+ When you run the script without any CLI arguments (and from a TTY), the script opens an
  interactive prompt and asks for the main runtime parameters.
 This is convenient for quick
  exploration or when you prefer not to type flags.
 Behavior:

-- Prompts for: symbol, loop (yes/no), `--every` (seconds), Bybit category, compact mode, colors/icons,
+ Prompts for: symbol, loop (yes/no), `--every` (seconds), Bybit category, compact mode, colors/icons.
-  and strategy/strategy-category selection.
+ Strategy selection is no longer asked interactively because the script now runs all strategies by default.
 - Each prompt shows valid options (when relevant) and the default value; press Enter to accept the default.
 - The interactive prompt only triggers when stdin is a TTY and no CLI args were provided.
 Running with
   any flags (or from a non-interactive environment) keeps the previous, non-interactive behavior.